a951racer/generator-express-rest-api-orm/README.md

 # generator-express-rest-api-orm

-> Yeoman generator that creates an Express REST API using an ORM (TypeORM for now)
+> A custom Yeoman (http://yeoman.io/) generator that creates a REST API.
+The resulting API is constructed of Node.js, Express, TypeORM and MySQL

 ## Installation